 Many businesses are quick to adopt this new form of marketing, but one of the first questions they have is “how much does it cost?”

 Being that geofencing is a newer strategy to the market, it’s difficult to put an exact price tag on the service.
-Not to mention, every agency is different and tend to charge different amounts for services.
+Not to mention, every agency is different and tends to charge different amounts for services.

 How much do you want to pay per month for ads?